Contemporary Southeast Asia

-Organizer: University of Jyväskylä, Department of Social Sciences and Philosophy/ University Network for Asian Studies
+Organizer: University of Turku, Centre for East Asian Studies/ University Network for Asian Studies

 Goals: After finishing this seminar, students will be familiar with the basic aspects of contemporary Southeast Asia, as well as the historical factors that shape it.
 It is expected that students may apply the experiences of Southeast Asia to the recent debates in comparative politics, international relations, sociology, and development studies.

 Contents: This course focuses on the Southeast Asian region, one of the world’s most diverse regions.
 You will learn the experiences of Southeast Asia to address cases related to contemporary politics and democratization.

 The topics include: